amckennafoster/nbidata/docs/specs/specs.md

 ## Controlled Vocabularies

 These lists are either specified by Zenodo or created specifically for NBI.
-To add a term to an NBI controlled vocabulary (Geographic Location, Specific Location, Study Type, or Method) opn the Controlled-Vocabulary Google sheet in the NBI Google Drive.
+To add a term to an NBI controlled vocabulary (Geographic Location, Specific Location, Study Type, or Method) open the Controlled-Vocabulary Google sheet in the NBI Google Drive.
 You must add the term to each applicable list.
 For example, here are the steps to add "Lily Pond" to the Specific Location lists:
 1. In the Controlled Vocabulary sheet, add Lily Pond to the bottom of Specific Location1
 2. Highlight the Specific Location1 terms and sort alphabetically
 3. Copy and Paste that full list into each of the other five Specific Location columns.